1OlegShev1/GuitarMentor/docs/features.md

 **Technical implementation:**
 - Located in `src/app/fretboard/page.tsx`, which renders the `FretboardDisplay` component.
 - Uses `<FretboardDisplay displayMode="practice" />`.
-- Practice modes (Identify, Find, Octaves) and explore sub-mode are managed internally within `FretboardDisplay` using the `practiceMode` state.
+- Practice modes (Identify, Find, Octaves) and explore sub-mode are managed internally within `FretboardDisplay` using the following state variables:
+  - `practiceMode`: Determines the active mode ('explore', 'identify', 'find', 'octaves').
+  - `quizNote`, `quizPosition`: Used in 'identify' mode.
+  - `quizNote`, `foundPositions`, `totalPositionsToFind`: Used in 'find' mode.
+  - `crossHighlightNote`, `initialOctavePosition`, `foundOctaves`, `totalOctaves`: Used in 'octaves' mode.
+  - `incorrectClickPos`: Used temporarily in 'find' and 'octaves' modes for visual feedback on incorrect clicks.
+  - `showNaturalOnly`: Affects question generation in 'find' and 'octaves' modes.
 - Cross-note highlighting is handled by the `crossHighlightNote` state within `FretboardDisplay`.
 - Note visibility and styling logic resides within `FretboardDisplay` and `FretboardNote`, varying based on `displayMode` and `practiceMode`.
+- Note visibility and styling follows the `NoteDisplayState` pattern (see `docs/fretboard-rendering.md`).
+The inline `renderNote` function within `FretboardDisplay` calculates the appropriate `NoteDisplayState` (e.g., `root`, `placeholder_clickable`, `target_found`, `quiz_incorrect_click`, `hidden`) based on the current mode and state.
+- The `Fretboard` component's `renderNote` prop now accepts `(stringIndex, fretNum)`.
+- The `handleNoteClick` function recalculates the clicked note internally based on the received `position` and handles interaction logic for each `practiceMode`, updating state accordingly.
-- Note position calculation: `(openStringNoteIndex + fret) % 12`.
+- Note position calculation: `(openStringNoteIndex + fret) % 12` is used within `renderNote` and `handleNoteClick`.

 ## Scale Explorer